NikaPanchulidze/Omno/README.md

 ngrok http http://127.0.0.1:3000
 ```

-Make sure (http://127.0.0.1:3000) this part is same as your node server running host address.
+Make sure (http://127.0.0.1:3000) this part is same as your node server host address.

 After you run command, you should get screen like this: